From BR Bullpen

 In the 1930s, Chester was hired by Harry Stevens to bag peanuts before games, thus giving her free admission once the peanuts were broken down from the larger bags.
 A widow of very limited means, she also worked as a hot dog vendor at a local racetrack.

 After a heart attack, Chester was the first to use a brass cowbell, donated by the Dodgers, to cheer on her team.
 When she had a second heart attack, Leo Durocher personally visited her in the hospital.
+She appeared briefly as herself in the 1943 comedy, Whistling in Brooklyn, in which a scene takes place in Ebbets Field.

 When the Dodgers moved to Los Angeles, CA Chester moved her allegiance from the Brooklyn Dodgers to the New York Yankees, but it was not the same, not for Hilda and not for Brooklyn.
 "Howling Hilda" will always be remembered as the Dodgers greatest fan.
 She was also a passionate New York Rangers fan.